getsops/sops/README.rst

 Key service
 ~~~~~~~~~~~

-There are situations where you might want to run ``sops`` on a machine that
+There are situations where you might want to run SOPS on a machine that
 doesn't have direct access to encryption keys such as PGP keys.
 The ``sops`` key
-service allows you to forward a socket so that ``sops`` can access encryption
+service allows you to forward a socket so that SOPS can access encryption
 keys stored on a remote machine.
 This is similar to GPG Agent, but more
 portable.